 Read more about the data store capabilities in our storage documentation.

-So, how does XP fit into an existing container orchestration architecture?
+So, how does Enonic fit into an existing container orchestration architecture?
 For a start, Enonic provides standard docker images, as well as distributions for the most popular operating systems—Linux, Mac OS, and Windows.
-Enonic XP can run in any cloud, or on premises.
+Enonic can run in any cloud, or on premises.

-Differently from container platforms, Enonic XP does not handle scaling itself, and this is where the two solutions team up perfectly.
-By placing XP into a platform like Kubernetes, you get the benefit of both worlds.
-Now, you may automatically configure, scale and grow your XP cluster - while reaping the fruits of XP’s simplicity and powerful features, such as the CMS.
+In contrast to container platforms, Enonic does not handle scaling itself, and this is where the two solutions team up perfectly.
+By placing Enonic into a platform like Kubernetes, you get the benefit of both worlds.
+Now, you may automatically configure, scale and grow your Enonic cluster—while reaping the fruits of Enonic’s simplicity and powerful features, such as the CMS.

 Content and CMS

-The CMS of Enonic XP—dubbed Content Studio—is completely optional and is built on top of the XP core.
+The CMS interface of Enonic—Content Studio—is completely optional and is built on top of the Enonic core.
 The CMS provides functionality to produce and deliver editorial content to your websites and services.
-If editorial content is necessary in conjunction with your microservices, Enonic XP makes the process a breeze.
+If editorial content is as necessary for your organization as microservices, Enonic makes the process a breeze.

-Enonic XP really starts to shine when you use all the core features combined, including runtime, storage, apps, and admin—as shown in this illustration:
+Enonic really starts to shine when you use all the core features combined, including localization, search, front-end framework, and more—as shown in this illustration:

-Even though Enonic XP is a powerful web application platform, it cannot be everything for everyone.
-As such, XP might not always be the optimal solution for your project.
-For instance, if you don’t need to store data, or your application is not related to web, Enonic XP is probably not the platform you need.
+Even though Enonic is a powerful content platform, it cannot be everything for everyone all at once.
+As such, Enonic might not always be the optimal solution for your project.
+For instance, if you don’t need to store data, or your application is not related to web, Enonic is probably not the platform you need.

 If containers and microservices are not your cup of tea to begin with, Enonic can of course be deployed in more traditional infrastructures.